 Traffic tickets are not heard by juries.
 Rather a judge decides them.
 It turns out it was the very first day that this particular judge had ever been on the bench issuing decisions.

 The prosecutor argued that section 49-801 applied.
 He further argued that Ms. Hilton had been broadsided, not hit from behind.
 The judge, erroneously in my view, found that she violated section 49-801.
+Click here for update on case and the decision on appeal in favor of the cyclist.

 Idaho Media Takes Notice